Adillwma/QuantumHarmonics/README.md

 # Part 2 - The Hydrogen Atom
-Having verified our method, we can use it to find the eigenvalues of a slightly more complex system - the Hydrogen atom.
+Having verified our method, we can use it to solve a slightly more complex system - the Hydrogen atom.
 We will use same methodology as before but change the potential to that of the hydrogen atom.
-The eigenvalues and eigenvectors will then yeild the energy levels and wavefunctions of the hydrogen atom, which we shall again compare to analytical results.
+The eigenvalues and eigenvectors will then yeild the energy levels and wavefunctions which we shall again compare to analytical results.

-In addition to having to change the potential, we will also change to a spherical coordinate system to simplify our calculations as the hydrogen atom is spherically symmetric.
-In such a spherically symmetric system, the wavefunction can be written :
+In addition to having to change the potential, we will also change to a spherical coordinate system to simplify our calculations.
+In such a spherically symmetric system, the wavefunction can be written,

 $$
 \frac{1}{r}\Psi(r)Y_{lm}(\theta, \phi)e^{i m\phi} \tag{11}